mehmetsunkur/mehmetsunkur-uol-module5-midterm/cm3005/data-sets.md

 * Temporal Trends: Identify changes in music attributes and preferences over time.
 * Cross-Platform Presence: Investigate song performance across various streaming services.

+## Dataset Details

+* Origin: The dataset was obtained from Kaggle, a popular platform for data science competitions and hosting datasets.
+* Size: The dataset contains approximately 10,000 entries, making it manageable for analysis and processing.
+* Structure: The dataset is structured in a tabular format, with each row representing a unique song and each column representing a specific attribute or metric.
+* Data Types: The dataset includes a mix of numerical and categorical data types, such as integers, floats, and strings.

+## Fitness for Linear Regression

+The "Most Streamed Spotify Songs 2024" dataset is suitable for linear regression analysis because it provides a comprehensive compilation of the most streamed songs on Spotify in 2024, along with various metrics related to their popularity.
+The dataset's structure and data types make it ideal for analyzing the relationships between different attributes and metrics, such as the relationship between Spotify streams and YouTube views.

 ---

 # Spotify and Youtube